RUBY GILLMAN, TEENAGE KRAKEN:

 While the animation and character designs are pretty standard are on land, they truly come to life in the underwater world.
 I love the use of neon colors on the krakens’ forms, Grandmamah’s kingdom alone is a visual marvel, and all kinds of imaginative characters, it’s a good contrast to the semi-murky, all too familiar seaside town.

 Ruby Gillman, Teenage Kraken is a mostly harmless DreamWorks film that has bursts of imagination and a lot of charm.
-Kids will probably love it and parents will likely appreciate elements of it, I’d say it’s worth checking out…if Spider-Man: Across the Spider-Verse is sold out everywhere.
+Kids will probably love it and parents will likely appreciate elements of it, I’d say it’s worth checking out if you're curious and you've already seen Spider-Man: Across the Spider-Verse and Elemental.

 No comments: